SoSly/EcoTale/docs/mobs/bats/Colony Health Architecture.md

 ### Bat Boxes

 Bat boxes are craftable roosts.
-Architecturally, they are the same as natural roosts — same RoostBlockEntity, same stress mechanics, same population tracking.
-The differences are configuration, not structure:
+Architecturally, they use the same chunk capability system as natural roosts—same roost entry structure, same stress mechanics, same population tracking.
+When a player places a bat box block, the block registers a roost entry in the chunk capability at its position.

+The differences from natural roosts are configuration, not structure:

 - **Reduced stress sensitivity** — player proximity contributes less stress
 - **Lower maximum capacity** — smaller colonies than natural roosts
-- **No worldgen placement** — players craft and place them
+- **Player-placed** — bat box block tells chunk capability to register a roost

 This means bat boxes trade peak output for stability.
 A natural roost with careful stewardship outproduces a bat box, but a bat box is more forgiving of player activity nearby.

+The bat box block itself may have a BlockEntity for visual state or displaying colony info, but the *roost* is the capability entry.
+Colony Health talks to the capability, not the block.

 ### Population Tracking

-Population tracking is internal to RoostBlockEntity, not a separate component.
+Population tracking is internal to the roost entry, not a separate component.
 Key architectural decisions:

 - **Individual tracking:** Colony tracks bats by UUID, not just a count.
 This enables accurate population queries and per-bat stress contribution on death.
 - **Death notification:** Bats notify their home colony on death, OR a Forge event listener catches death and updates the colony.
 Polling is explicitly forbidden.